ompangchu/uDonPeoplePrivacy/privacy.md

 [Service Providers]

-I want to inform users of this Service that these third parties do not have access to your Personal Information, except e-mail address you have log-in.
+I want to inform users of this Service that these third parties do not have access to your Personal Information, except e-mail address you have logged in and gps location info.

 [Security]